libgit2/git2go/README.md

 import "github.com/libgit2/git2go/v27"
 ```

+### Versioned branch, static linking

+Follow the instructions for [Versioned branch, dynamic linking](#versioned-branch-dynamic-linking), but pass the `-tags static,system_libgit2` flag to all `go` commands that build any binaries.
+For instance:

+    go build -tags static,system_libgit2 github.com/my/project/...
+    go test -tags static,system_libgit2 github.com/my/project/...
+    go install -tags static,system_libgit2 github.com/my/project/...

-### Master branch, or static linking
+### Master branch, or vendored static linking

-If using `master` or building a branch statically, we need to build libgit2 first.
+If using `master` or building a branch with the vendored libgit2 statically, we need to build libgit2 first.
 In order to build it, you need `cmake`, `pkg-config` and a C compiler.
 You will also need the development packages for OpenSSL (outside of Windows or macOS) and LibSSH2 installed if you want libgit2 to support HTTPS and SSH respectively.
 Note that even if libgit2 is included in the resulting binary, its dependencies will not be.

 Run `go get -d github.com/libgit2/git2go` to download the code and go to your `$GOPATH/src/github.com/libgit2/git2go` directory.
 From there, we need to build the C code and put it into the resulting go binary.